kosi-libs/Kodein/README.md

 Bindings: Declaring dependencies
 --------------------------------

-You can initialize kodein in a variable:
+You can initialize Kodein in a variable:

 ```kotlin
 val kodein = Kodein {